SchweizerischeBundesbahnen/sbb-ml-models/yolov5-coreml-tflite-converter/README.md

 - add a `setup.py` file in that directory.
 The minimal content for that file can be taken from `yolov5.setup.py`
 - replace the two files `yolov5/models/yolo.py` and `yolov5/models/tf.py` by `yolov5.yolo.py` and `yolov5.tf.py`, renamed to `yolo.py` and `tf.py`, respectively

-After this is done, install the dependencies with pipenv: `pipenv install`.
+After this is done, install the dependencies with pip: `pip install -r requirements.txt`.

 ## YOLOv5 (PyTorch) to CoreML format conversion